-You can add a Virtual Trusted Platform Module (vTPM) to a virtual machine to provide enhanced security to the guest operating system.
-You must set up the KMS before you can add a vTPM.
+You can add a Virtual Trusted Platform Module (vTPM) when you create a virtual machine to provide enhanced security to the guest operating system.
+You must create a key provider before you can add a vTPM.

 - The ESXi hosts running in your environment must be ESXi 6.7 or later (Windows guest OS), or 7.0 Update 2 (Linux guest OS).